djparente/bellow/README.md

 **Bellow** is a python program that unleashes the power of OpenAI's [Whisper speech-to-text transcription model](https://github.com/openai/whisper).

 Specifically, ```bellow``` enables a global hotkey to automate use of OpenAI's Whisper Model.
-Push Control+Alt+Shift+F11 to start recording on the default microphone and Control+Alt+Shift+F11 again to stop transcription.
-Bellow will pass the audio through the Whisper transcription pipeline and (1) emulate the keypresses, and (2) place the transcription on
+Push Control+Alt+Shift+F11 to start recording on the default microphone and Control+Alt+Shift+F11 again to stop recording.
+Bellow will pass the audio through the Whisper transcription pipeline and (1) emulate the keypresses, and (2) place the transcription on the clipboard.

 Whisper has a 30-second window by default, but Bellow makes use of `transformers`'s chunk_length feature to allow transcription of arbitrary length audio.

 By default, it uses the whisper-medium model.
 Using this on an nVidia 3080 16GB GPU (Laptop version) it required about 4.3 GB of video RAM (VRAM) and took about 5 seconds to transcribe 1 minute of spoken audio.
 Thus, ```bellow``` is suitable for near-realtime applications.
+Large models (e.g., whisper-large-v2) may provide better transcription, but will run somewhat slower.
+On fast GPUs, even the whisper-large-v2 model might be suitable for near-realtime applications.

 ## Setup